WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step2-Choose-the-shape-trinket/README.md

 ### Make lists

 This project will use Python *lists* in several places.
 The first two lists we need are for the image files which *you - the player* and the *computer* will use in the game.

+Add these two lists *after* the ```for``` loop, but make sure you *don't* indent the lines.

 Make a list for the player's image files like this:

 ```python
 player_hands = ["left_rock.gif", "left_paper.gif", "left_scissors.gif"]